Overview

 • How MPD players could be coordinated through a lightweight server

-• Whether a slightly imperfect synchronization would still feel like a shared musical experience
+• Whether slightly imperfect synchronization could still feel synchronous enough to support a shared musical experience

 Lessons learned